klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.deploy(options)
 ```

 Deploys the contract to the Klaytn.
-After successful deployment, the promise will be resolved with a new contract instance.
+After a successful deployment, the promise will be resolved with a new contract instance.

 **NOTE** The keyring that contains `myContract.options.from`, which is the sender of the transaction, must exist in the caver.wallet.